Sound Mixer Services

 Experienced Mixers

-Sound mixers with credits on major Australian and international productions filmed at Fox Studios and across the country.
+Sound mixers with credits on major Australian and global shoots filmed at Fox Studios and across the country.

 02.